PriceLab/ShannonMets/README.md

 List of code files:
 --------------------

+LASSO_RIDGE_METABOLOMICS_ANALYSIS.ipynb - code used to generate analysis presented in figures 1 and 6

 FIGURE_2.ipynb -  code to generate Figure 2

-HEATMAPS_FIGURE3_SUPP_FIGURE2_SUPP_FIGURE6_SUPP_FIGURE7.ipynb -	Code to generate Figure 3, Supplementary figures 2, 6 & 7
+HEATMAPS_FIGURE3_SUPP_FIGURE2_SUPP_FIGURE6_SUPP_FIGURE7.ipynb -	Code to generate Figure 3, Supplementary figures 2 & 6

-LASSO_RIDGE_METABOLOMICS_ANALYSIS.ipynb - code used to generate analysis presented in figures 1 and 6

 Regression_analysis_Figure_4and5 - code used to generate analysis presented in figures 4 and 5